 Classification Policy: The prerequisite first step

 There is a critical need to classify data according to organization policy.
-While there are many schemas that organizations can use for classifying data, for security, there are two key categories:
+While there are many schemas that organizations can use for classifying data, there are two key categories for security:

-- Confidential – Sensitive data that, if compromised, could negatively impact operations, including harming the company, its customers, partners, or employees.
+- Confidential – Sensitive data that could negatively impact operations if compromised, including harming the company, its customers, partners, or employees.
 Examples include vendor contracts, employee reviews and salaries, and customer information.

-- Restricted – Highly sensitive corporate data that, if compromised, could put the organization at financial, legal, regulatory, and reputation risk.
-Examples include customers’ PII, PHI, and credit card information.
+- Restricted – Highly sensitive corporate data that could put the organization at financial, legal, regulatory, and reputation risk if compromised.
+Examples include customers’ Personally Identifiable Information (PII), Protected Health Information (PHI), and credit card information.

 Data classification solution landscape

-Although there are few sole data classification tools, it is common for classification to span multiple product categories—ranging from Data Access Governance (DAG), Data Loss Prevention (DLP), User-Driven Classification (UDC), and SaaS point solutions.
+Although there are few sole data classification tools, it is common for classification to span multiple product categories—ranging from Data Access Governance (DAG), Data Loss Prevention (DLP), User-Driven Classification (UDC), and Software as a Service (SaaS) point solutions.